yahyazuher/AI-Based-Multi-Model-System-for-Liver-Disease-Risk-Assessment/docs/XGBoost.md

 * Tree Depth Constraint (max_depth = 3): With a constrained sample size, deep trees (high max_depth) pose a high risk of Overfitting, where the model captures noise and specific outliers rather than generalized medical patterns.
 By restricting the depth to 3, we ensured that the XGBoost algorithm focuses on the most prominent and statistically significant diagnostic features.

-* The Result: This approach achieved the highest Validation Accuracy by promoting model simplicity.
+* This approach achieved the highest Validation Accuracy by promoting model simplicity.
 It prevented the algorithm from "memorizing" individual patient cases, ensuring that the diagnostic logic is stable and can be generalized to new clinical samples effectively.
 ---
 ## **Automated Hyperparameter Tuning**